 GAP insurance purchase options: which GAP insurance policy is best for me?

 No matter how you have purchased your vehicle, you will most likely still be able to acquire a GAP insurance policy, providing you meet the policy requirements.
 Finance options and leasing are becoming increasingly popular as people look for ways to cut the cost of paying outright for a new car, but cash options are still chosen by thousands across the country.
-When you get a new car, it can be hard to understand which GAP insurance policy is the best choice for you.
+When you get a new vehicle, it can be hard to understand which GAP coverage policy is the best choice for you.

 In this guide, we will explore the various GAP insurance policies and their suitability for different car purchase options.
 Some GAP insurance policies will only suit one type of purchase option, whereas others will support multiple.
 To find the very best policy for you, read our complete guide below.